VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 This will be a three step process:

-- Asign the target directory.
+- Assign the target directory.

 - Mark the files we want to move.

-- Run the appropiate command, in our case `mm`.
+- Run the appropriate command, in our case `mm`.

 {{ asciinema(id="YkvegGilPQpSbABrOcFZYhN7W") }}